 This short video below takes you on a tour of the VCGS newborn bloodspot screening laboratory located at The Royal Children's Hospital, Melbourne.

 NBS is a simple blood test.
 It looks for a range of different biological markers in the blood.
 These markers can indicate certain medical conditions.
 If a baby has one of these conditions, they will have an abnormal level of the marker in their blood.
-If not identified and treated early, these conditions can affect normal development.
+If not identified and treated early, these conditions can affect typical development.

-In Victoria, babies are screened for twenty-five different conditions.
+In Victoria, babies are screened for twenty-six different conditions.
 The most common are listed in the table below.